9452296506/ACU_06_2026_SITE_2/README.md

 ├── CHANGELOG.md
 └── DELIVERY.md
 ```

-## Image note

-The new image set provided does not include a product-packaging shot, so the product visual in the cart/product card reuses the same Beauty Age jar (`product.webp`) — it is the same cosmetic product, presented with a different landing design.
-All other imagery is from the new set.

 ## Deployment

-Fully static.
-Deploy by uploading the `landing2/` contents to any web server or static host: Apache / Nginx, Netlify, Vercel, GitHub Pages, Cloudflare Pages, or any CDN.
-No backend, database or build pipeline.
-Runs locally by opening `index.html`.
+The project is fully static.
+Deploy by uploading the project root to any web server or static host:
+Apache / Nginx (shared or VPS hosting)
+Netlify, Vercel, GitHub Pages, Cloudflare Pages
+Any CDN-based static distribution
+No backend, database or build pipeline is required.

+## Source code / repository note
+The production source code can be kept in a private repository and shared directly with the client if needed, while a public repository holds only the delivery documentation (README.md, CHANGELOG.md, DELIVERY.md) and visual proof of delivery.

 ## License